 Dex, scion of wealth, goes into television, hosting a raunchy late-night show called Late Night Lock In featuring scantily-clad women.
-His schtick is despised (referred to in the headlines as "The Most Annoying Man On Telly", or as I call him, Graham Norton) and he's replaced on television (having his last hosting gig on a show called Joy Stick Jockeys, which I think had him playing video games on the BBC or Granada or Thames or whatever else they have in the UK).
+His shtick is despised: he's referred to in the headlines as "The Most Annoying Man On Telly" (or as I call him, Graham Norton) and he's replaced on television, with his last hosting gig on a show called Joy Stick Jockeys.
 His drinking and cocaine habit eventually dissipate when he has a shotgun wedding.
 Within a year he is divorced.

-By this time, it is 2003, and after sleeping together (though we don't see it), these two are finally engaged.
-We then go back to where One Day started in 2006 and get one of those ugly twists that kills our romance (literally).
+By this time, it is 2003, and after sleeping together, , something we don't see because it occurred not on July 15, these two are finally engaged.
+We then go back to where One Day started in 2006 and get one of those ugly twists that kills our romance.
 Even then, we are not finished, as the film ends in 2011.

-I'm going to be honest that I have never heard or read One Day, so I go into the film unaware of how the film deviates from the book.
-However, I get the sense that it doesn't, and what you have is an orderly progression of the story.
-Somehow, I get the idea that the novel MUST be better than than movie because somehow the idea of meeting the same characters on a particular day every year in a book allows for an expanded view of the goings-on.
+I get the idea that the novel must be better than than movie because somehow the idea of meeting the same characters on a particular day every year in a book allows for an expanded view of the goings-on.
 We can go into their minds, get updates on what has been going on.
 In short, this device works in a book because simply more information can be given.

 Take Emma and Ian's relationship.
 First, it almost looks like Ian is there just to have some sort of romantic conflict.
 Second, one never sees exactly what Emma sees in Ian or vice-versa.
 This is because, again, we only look in on them once a year.
 Somehow, I kept thinking if One Day allowed for us to go beyond one day, we might have had a film that flowed more easily.

 Nowhere in One Day do we see what Dex and Emma see in each other that will keep them as friends, let alone lovers in the far future.
-This is a failure of Lone Scherfig's directing: the movie moves so slowly if it weren't for they years popping up we really wouldn't know where we are (I still consider the cutesy ways the dates show up to be a distraction).
+This is a failure of Lone Scherfig's directing: the movie moves so slowly if it weren't for they years popping up we really wouldn't know where we are.

 The best way to sum up how long and sadly dull One Day ends up being is thus: when we got to 15 July 1992, I wrote in my notes, "And we've got 14 years to go".